kiruthikraaj/QSolvers-2K24/Antony Jude Shaman/M7/README.md

 #### Promise.promisifyAll

-- The Promise.promisifyAll method is used to convert an entire module to use promises instead of callbacks.
+- The Promise.promisifyAll method is used to convert an entire module to use promises.

 ```javascript
 const fs = Promise.promisifyAll(require("fs"));